AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/ABB/RAPID/rapid.md

 ENDMODULE
 ```

-Alternatively, teh default program template for the user option 'Use as variables'
+Alternatively, the default program template for the user option 'Use as variables'
 is as follows:

 ```